qwelyt/qwelyt.github.io/_posts/2022-10-29-Up-but-down-and-frustration.md

 I cloned dnaqs code and just swapped the mcu-crate out to the seeeduino one, and that seems to work without issue!

 Now I just need to get something working.
 I created a simple blinky but that didn't work.
 Once again dnaq to the rescue with suggestions on how to fix them.
 I had a big scare that I managed to brick one of my boards last night.
 I flashed my firmware, went outside, came back, and it did't work. *"Okay, fine, lets just flash a new version*.
-Excep, now the board is not found in `lsusb` anymore.
+Except, now the board is not found in `lsusb` anymore.
 Nothing I do seems to work.
 Turns out writing code an 2AM is a stupid idea.
-I, in all likelyhood, mistook the R and B button.
+I, in all likelihood, mistook the R and B button.
 Sleepy and reading text for ants is not a great combo.
-Tried it again this night (with tips from dnaq)
+Tried it again this night (with tips from dnaq) and it showed up in `lsusb` ready to be mounted and flashed.

 My first task is to get blinky working.
-Thin I can start looking to how to code them.
+Then I can start looking at how to code them.

 Or actually, I think my first task right now is "Go to sleep you dumdum" as I stayed up waaaay to late last night and its soon midnight.
 But progress **has** been made!
-I can flash the baord!
-I can run code on it (i think).
+I can flash the board!
+I can run code on it (I think).
 We'll see how long it takes to actually code this.
 I have thoughts about writing it all in an arduino-sketch and then porting that to Rust.
-Or I can allow dnaq two guide me and to it correctly the first tim.
+Or I can allow dnaq too guide me and do it correctly the first time.

-Sorry about any spelling misstake.
+Sorry about any spelling mistake.
 I'm almost falling asleep in front of my screen.

+// This post had *a lot* of spelling mistakes and have since been corrected.
+Pro-tip: Don't try to code or write posts when you are half asleep. -- qwelyt 2022-10-31